10thTARDIS/Random-Projects/ValheimMods/Getting Started.md

 This is where I'll list out recommended mods and applications for Valheim.

 * Back up your character files automatically with [Valheim Save Shield](https://github.com/Razzmatazzz/ValheimSaveShield/releases).
-I've lost items after a server issue before, and this would have saved me some trouble.
+I've lost items after a server issue before, and when switching between modded and unmodded servers, and this would have saved me some trouble.